jldimond/eimd-sswd/README.md

 ---

 2) Download the repository zip file to a local directory and uncompress.
-This can be done by clicking on the link in the right sidebar or directly downloading: <https://github.com/sr320/eimd-sswd/archive/master.zip>

-2) Launch IPython from the repository primary directory.
+3) Launch IPython from the repository primary directory.
 For example, using Terminal on MacOSX.